newlyceum/curriculum/README.md

 * [Khan Academy Grammar](https://www.khanacademy.org/humanities/grammar)
 * [Beast Academy 3C & 3D](https://beastacademy.com/books/3C) (More challenging for Simon—ordered 05/2018)
 * *[Montshire Homeschooler Programs](https://www.montshire.org/programs/list/category/homeschooler-programs)* (We had a 2017-2018 Montshire pass, but only went once.)
+* Beast Academy 4D & 5A (For Jack, with extra review of operations with fractions, and doing more with equations.
+These tend to be above grade level, so they fit 5th grade Oak Meadow and bridge 6th grade.)

 #### Vermont Historical Society